 When can you meet your associate photographer?

 Though clients will be able to look through a few associates’ portfolios, an associate is not allocated to the wedding until a later date.
-It may not be possible at the time of booking.
+It may not be possible to have an associate booked and guaranteed at the time of booking.
+This is definitely the case for those booking several months out.

-Though if you have a strong preference for one photographer over another, it will be endeavored to place them in the role for your wedding.
-However, as mentioned elsewhere in this article, associates are not full-time employees so availability is allocated based on who’s available at that time.
+If you have a strong preference for one photographer over another, it will be endeavored to place them in the role for your wedding.
+However, associates are not full-time employees so availability is allocated based on who’s available at that time.

 TL;DR: suffice to say, a great photographer will be allocated to your wedding.
-You will be able to chat with them and view their portfolio prior to the big day.
+You will be able to video chat with them (if desired) and view their portfolio prior to the big day.

 What are the downsides of booking an associate photographer?